mskNeo/cs484project2/README.md

 ## Usage

-Run the command `npm install` then `npm start` to run the entire program.
+Install dependencies first by running `yarn install` then run `yarn start` to start the program.